 The public will be able to get a view of the cars at the ‘Cannonball 2000 Dreams Come True James Bond event’.
-This will be open to members of the public on Beaulieu Motor Museum on July 29.
+The event will be open to members of the public on Beaulieu Motor Museum on July 29.
 Among the new cars that come from the Cannonballers are a Maserati Gran Cabrio, Ferrari 458 Italia, Ferrari California and an Aston Martin DB9, as well as the different cars used by James Bond in its films.

 Model Katie Green and her partner Nathan will have to prepare for their new tasks to teach kids about stunt driving, car chases and film sequences.
 Green and Nathan will then make an appearance on board the Aston Martin DB9 together with Dreams Come True supporters TV presenter Melissa Porter and model, muse and TV presenter Hofit Golan.